a-fotherby/Omphalos/README.md

 equilibrium constant, and `keq_offset` applies it to the copied **namelist** reactions' `keq` — the aqueous kinetics and catabolic pathways, not the `.dbs`.
-It is a no-op for a system with no namelist, and for a mineral or secondary species, whose equilibrium constant is a log K column: offset those with `database_parameters:` on the isotopologue row, which a config may name in the same sweep that creates it. **Kinetic** fractionation belongs in the input file, where the deck's `AQUEOUS_KINETICS` block sets a rate per reaction and overrides whatever the aqueous database gives — the Sukinda deck carries `Cr_Fe_redox -rate 29.59E6` against `Cr53_Fe_redox -rate 29.51E6`.
+It is a no-op for a system with no namelist, and for a mineral or secondary species, whose equilibrium constant is a log K column: offset those with `logk_offset`, which applies it per atom of the element — a species holding two sulfurs gets twice the offset.
+It is applied *after* any recomputation, since a recomputation copies each parent's column onto its copy and would otherwise wipe it. **Kinetic** fractionation belongs in the input file, where the deck's `AQUEOUS_KINETICS` block sets a rate per reaction and overrides whatever the aqueous database gives — the Sukinda deck carries `Cr_Fe_redox -rate 29.59E6` against `Cr53_Fe_redox -rate 29.51E6`.
 Omphalos sweeps those through `aqueous_kinetics:`, `fix_ratio`